GridTools/gridtools/docs/manuals/getting_started/getting_started.rst

 To use temporary storages we don't need to change the functors or the ``make_computation``.
 We just have to replace the type the ``arg`` by a ``tmp_arg``.
-We don't need the explicit instantiations any more and we can leave out pointers to storages when we build the ``domain``.
+We don't need the explicit instantiations any more and don't have to bind the ``tmp_arg`` to storages.
 The new code looks as follows

 .. literalinclude:: code/gt_smoothing_version2_computation.hpp
    :language: gridtools